 Halifax Sailing Club is based at Warley Moor Reservoir (also known as Fly Flatts) in Calderdale, West Yorkshire.
 Formed in 1959, it is a friendly club, owned and run by the members.
 The reservoir covers 90 acres and, being the highest sailing club in England at an altitude of 1350 feet, enjoys clear winds which provides top quality sailing.
 We welcome dinghy sailors, windsurfers, canoers and kayakers, as single members, families or organisations.
 Craft over 16ft or mechanically powered are not allowed.
 The club has a reciprocal membership arrangement with Denholme Sailing Club .

 Handicap dinghy racing takes place on Sunday afternoons from April through November and on Wednesday evenings from April to early September.
-On Saturday afternoons from May to September, activities ranging from basic tuition to ‘fun’ racing are organised by club training officers with both young people and beginners taking to the water.
+From May to September, Young People’s Saturday Sailing (YPSS) sees activities ranging from basic tuition to ‘fun’ racing being organised by club training officers.
+Sessions for beginners wishing to take place on Wednesday evenings May to August (incl).